When to Use Self-EMDR: A Comprehensive Guide

 • Emotional flooding: Overwhelming feelings that seem unmanageable

-3. When Living with Certain Mental Health Conditions
+3. Certain Mental Health Conditions

-Self-EMDR may be contraindicated if you have:
+Self-guided EMDR exercises may be contraindicated if you have:

 • Dissociative disorders: Including Dissociative Identity Disorder or Depersonalization/Derealization Disorder